aws-amplify/amplify-js/docs/media/api_guide.md

 API module supports REST and GraphQL endpoints.

-## Working with REST Endpoints
+## Working with REST
-The API module can be used out of the box for creating signed requests against Amazon API Gateway, when the API Authorization is set to `AWS_IAM`.
+The API module can be used out of the box for creating signed requests against Amazon API Gateway when the API Authorization is set to `AWS_IAM`.

 Please refer to [AWS Amplify Installation Guide]({%if jekyll.environment == 'production'%}{{site.amplify.baseurl}}{%endif%}/media/install_n_config) for initial setup.
 {: .callout .callout--info}

-In API configuration, you are required to pass in an *Amazon Cognito Identity Pool ID*, allowing AWS Amplify to retrieve base credentials for a user even in an un-authenticated state.
+In API configuration, you are required to pass in an *Amazon Cognito Identity Pool ID*, allowing AWS Amplify to retrieve base credentials for a user even in an unauthenticated state.
 The configuration also requires a list of your APIs, comprised of a friendly name for the API and the endpoint URL.

 Amazon Cognito Identity Pool is required to have access to the API using *Amazon IAM*.
 You can configure it manually, or let AWS Mobile Hub do it for you with [Automated Setup](#automated-setup).
 For manual configuration, please see [Amazon API Gateway](http://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html) developer guide for more details.